NecronicalPug/PiRRR/README.md

 ## Usage
 Simply download and run the .exe in Releases.

-For both versions you can select custom team files and destination files; file extensions are added automatically.
+For all three versions you can select custom team files and destination files; file extensions are added automatically.
-Personally I'd recommend using the JSON versions as they offer more data and are a bit easier to read however the IRSDK version provides the same data although there may be formatting imperfections (e.g. 2:03.45 is = 2:03.450, 2:03.3 = 2:03.300).
+Personally I'd recommend using the JSON versions as they offer more data and are a bit easier to read however the IRSDK version provides the same data although there are formatting imperfections that may show up.

 ### JSON Version
 Using the iRacing UI, download the results of the session you want to read (Export results button in the iRacing UI) and choose the results file.